 Normally, we'll build a new dashboard by duplicating an existing one before adapting it to the client’s needs.
-Crucially, one thing most of our dashboards have in common are KPI-boxes, that appear at the very top of the dashboard.
+Crucially, one thing most of our dashboards have in common are KPI-boxes, which appear at the very top of the dashboard.
 This means the most important KPIs - according to the client’s goal set - are immediately visible to users.
 All KPIs in these boxes provide the latest data from any given time period until the present time.
 This data is then compared alongside figures from an earlier time period.

 This type of visualization works best with relative values (e.g. conversion rate or ROI).
-If you open your dashboard on Monday and compare - let’s say - your overall clicks to those of last week, you won’t be able to derive any valuable insights from it since you're comparing a one day against a seven day period.
+If you open your dashboard on Monday and compare - let’s say - your overall clicks to those of last week, you won’t be able to derive any valuable insights from it since you're comparing a one-day against a seven-day period.

 2. Split Branded / Non-Branded Keyword KPIs

 This is probably nothing new and one of the oldest rules in search advertising, but I still think it might be one of the most important rules of basic segmentation.
 Splitting these two types of keywords shouldn’t be applied to just your account structure, but also to your dashboards.